markbirbeck/gulp-endpoint/README.md

 The first two both refer to the `compile-page` task, since any task called 'default' is connected to the root.

-If a `GET` request is made to any of these URLs then the task is run with the usual `gulp.src` function in place, which means processing of any values set in the `gulpfile` will take place.
-The results of the operations will be returned in the HTTP response.
+Now, if a `GET` request is made to any of these URLs then the corresponding task is run with the usual `gulp.src` function in place, which means processing of any values set in the `gulpfile` will take place.
+(In this case the files `hello.txt`, `world.txt` and `page.html` will be used in the pipeline.)
+The results of these tasks will then be returned in the HTTP response.

-However, if a `POST` request is made then the document that is posted as part of the request is fed in to the `src` stage.
+However, if a `POST` request is made to these same endpoints then the document that is posted as part of the request is fed in to the pipeline, and the files specified as input in the `gulpfile` are ignored.